Water and Waste Water Billing Information

 Need Help Paying Your Water Bill?

 DPW encourages City residents who need help paying their water bills to apply for financial assistance through the City's Water Assistance Programs.
-For information on the Emergency COVID-19 Discount, visit the Water For Discount Web Page and visit the children and family success page for information on the Water Assistance Programs.
+Click here to find information regarding the City of Baltimore Water4All Water Discount Program.

-In response to the COVID-19 pandemic, DPW has modified the process to open or close a water account and to request a new water meter.
-While many of our staff continue to work remotely, please submit requests via email: DPW Billing In addition, the Rates and Revenue section can be reached at 410-396-5533.
-For more information on new account procedures, please visit the following page.
+In response to the COVID-19 pandemic, DPW has modified the process to open or close a water account and request a new water meter.
+While many of our staff continue to work remotely, please submit requests by visiting our customer services page and selecting the appropriate form.

 UTILITY BILLS AND COLLECTION INFORMATION

-If you are a tenant and your name is not on the water bill, our staff cannot provide you detailed information about the requested location.
-Please contact your landlord, management company, or if you have issues with your landlord, Maryland Legal Aid.
+If you are a tenant and your name is not on the water bill, our staff cannot provide you with detailed information about the requested location.
+Please contact your landlord or management company, or if you have issues with your landlord, Maryland Legal Aid.

 If you require an emergency water turn-off, please contact 311.

 Bills are considered delinquent when an account has an unpaid balance of $250 or more and is two payment periods in arrears.
-Delinquent accounts can be subject to turn off of the water service after appropriate notice.
-City customers may qualify for one of the City’s payment assistance programs or may want to enter into a payment plan to bring their account into good standing.
+Delinquent accounts can be subject to the turn off of the water service after appropriate notice.
+City customers may qualify for one of the City’s Payment Assistance Programs or may want to enter into a Payment Plan to bring their account into good standing.

-If you have a question concerning your water bill, please Submit Your Question.
+If you have a question concerning your water bill, please Submit Your Question via email by clicking here.
 You will receive an answer within 5 business days.